k2view-academy/K2View-Academy/articles/98_installation_and_upgrade/Install_TDM/TDM_Installation_V9.4.md

   - Optional: If you wish to change the schema name for the TDM DB (the default schema name contains the cluster ID), then edit the **TDMDB_SCHEMA** shared Global.
 - Clone the relevant GitHub branch.

-#### Build and Deploy the Environments to Fabric

-- Build the [environments](/articles/25_environments/04_offline_deployment.md) and deploy them to Fabric.
-Their deployment must take place before deploying the TDM project to Fabric.
-Use the **deploy-environment.sh** script to deploy the *Environments* file.
-- Note that the **POSTGRESQL_ADMIN interface** must be **active**.

-#### Build and Deploy the TDM Project to Fabric

-- Deploy the TDM LU.
-This deployment creates the TDM DB and the k2masking schema.
-After the TDM DB is created, set the **CREATE_TDMDB** Global in the TDM LU back to **false**.

-- Build and deploy the remaining TDM project components to Fabric.

-- Click [here](/articles/16_deploy_fabric/03_offline_deploy.md) for more information about offline deployment.

 ### K2view Cloud Installation

+1. Create Project
-- Create a Project with Fabric V8.3.X and PostgreSQL DB.
+    - With Fabric v8.3.x and PostgreSQL DB.
-- Attach the appropriate GitHub branch to this project.
+2. Attach GitHub Branch
-- Edit the following Globals in the relevant branch **before** cloning in order to create the TDM DB and k2masking schema during the first TDM LU deployment:
+	- Edit Globals (CREATE_TDMDB, TDMDB_SCHEMA optional) before cloning in order to create the TDM DB and k2masking schema during the first TDM LU deployment:
         - The **CREATE_TDMDB** Global in the TDM LU must be set to **true**.
         - Optional: If you wish to change the schema name for the TDM DB (the default schema name contains the cluster ID), then Edit the **TDMDB_SCHEMA** shared Global.
+3. Create a Space
+	- Based on the project.
-- Create a Space based on this Project.
-Deploy the project to Fabric.
+	- Deploy project to Fabric.

 ## TDM Initial Setup